-The student will create a final slideshow showcasing at least 35 of the images he or she captured in the Photography Assignments.
+The student will create a final slideshow showcasing at least 35 images that have one central theme to them.
 The show must be 3.5–5 minutes and include some type of synchronized soundtrack (music, narration, etc.).
 All photos must be taken by the student at some point during this course.
 The student will be graded on the following: originality of subject, quality of images, professionalism of presentation, length of show, and creativity.
-The slideshow must be in 1 self-contained file and must run continuously without outside prompts.
+The slideshow must be in one self-contained file and must run continuously without outside prompts.
 The soundtrack must be embedded and be a part of this self-contained video file.
 The slideshow must be formatted as a video file and then uploaded to YouTube.
 The student must provide the instructor with the URL address to the YouTube video.

-Each quiz will cover the Reading & Study material for the module/week in which it is assigned.
+Each quiz will cover the Learn material for the Module: Week in which it is assigned.
 Each quiz will be open-book/open-notes, contain between 10–40 multiple-choice and true/false questions, and have a time limit of either 30 minutes or 1 hour.

-The Final Exam will cover all materials in the Reading & Study folders throughout the course.
+The Quiz: Final Course Review will cover all materials in the Learn sections throughout the course.
 The exam will be open-book/open-notes, contain 100 multiple-choice and true/false questions, and have a 2-hour time limit.